kata-ai/aksara-ui/CONTRIBUTING.md

 info Storybook started on => http://localhost:9001/
 ```

 The storybook server is available at `http://localhost:9001`.
-Note that any new component needs to have at least one story as a demo.
+Note that any new component needs to have at least one story as a demo, and _some_ tests.